sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/automatically-running-phpunit-with-watchman.md

         -t "$args"
 }
 ```

-If you just want a *tl:dr*, here's the script you can plop in whatever `.bashrc` file you're using—explanation follows.

 The `pw` function runs your tests once by calling `phpunit tests`, watches every php file in `src` and `tests`, and runs the tests again when a watched file changes.